wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-joins-code-chrysalis-api-night-hackathon.md

 Problem:

-Given the state of the world’s advancements in technologies, remote communication has been widely used but it has also created a plethora of issues that people have to face daily.
-With many people using different applications for communication and collaboration, it can become increasingly difficult to manage team communication across many different platforms.
+Given the state of the world’s advancements in technologies, remote communication has been widely used, but it has also created many issues that people have to face daily.
+With many people using different applications for communication and collaboration, it can become increasingly challenging to manage team communication across many different platforms.
 There is a disconnect between working on the same document, interacting, and collaborating at the same time.
 It happens naturally when we are in person, but online communication causes individuals to shift their attention between managing work on a document, listening to calls, looking at slides, and seeing people's faces and facial expressions to maintain connection and teamwork.

 Solution:

 CollabSpace is a convenient solution to video chat with collaborators while working together on files stored in Google Drive.
-It is designed for a remote learning/working environment and establishes user created “workspaces” that can hold files, such as Google docs/slides, that are then brought to the collaboration room to be worked on by multiple users.
+It is designed for a remote learning/working environment.
+It establishes user-created “workspaces” that can hold files, such as Google docs/slides, that are then brought to the collaboration room to be worked on by multiple users.

 The application makes online team collaboration more interactive and provides a simple, easy-to-use format for connecting with peers and editing documents in real-time.